Atharv-0811/SoftSell/README.md

 ## About Me

-I'm a passionate front-end developer focused on creating exceptional digital experiences through clean code, thoughtful UX, and innovative technical solutions.
+I'm a passionate web developer focused on creating exceptional digital experiences through clean code, thoughtful UX, and innovative technical solutions.
 I excel at rapidly delivering polished products that meet business objectives while delighting users.

 My approach combines technical expertise with an eye for design and a deep understanding of user behavior, allowing me to build applications that are not just functional but genuinely engaging.